raspberrypilearning/music-player/en/step_4.md

 --- task ---

-Click on the `Input` block menu to expand it and drag the `on button [A] pressed` block to the code editor panel.
+Click on the `Input` block menu and drag the `on button [A] pressed` block to the code editor panel.

 ![The Input block menu selected, with the 'on button A pressed' block highlighted.](images/input-on-ButtonA.png)